Categorification and the quantum Grassmannian

 \section{The Grassmannian cluster algebra}

-To understand the quantum case, we start by recalling in some detail how the Grassmannian homogeneous coordinate ring $\CC[\Grr]$ becomes a (graded) cluster algebra, We follow the original work of Scott~\cite{Sc06}, enhanced by the combinatorial fact, now proved by Oh-Postnikov-Speyer~\cite[Thm 1.6]{OPS}, that every maximal non-crossing set $\maxNC$ (Def~\ref{def:non-crossing}) corresponds (one-to-one) to a certain type of Postnikov alternating strand diagram, or a reduced plabic graph $G_\maxNC$ or, dually, a quiver $Q_\maxNC$ and thus an exchange matrix $B_\maxNC$.
-The set $\maxNC$ canonically labels the faces of $G_\maxNC$, and hence the vertices of $Q_\maxNC$ and the rows and columns of $B_\maxNC$ (see \cite[\S5]{Sc06} or \cite{BKM}, \cite{OPS} for details).
+To understand the quantum case, we start by recalling in some detail how the Grassmannian homogeneous coordinate ring $\CC[\Grr]$ becomes a (graded) cluster algebra.
+We follow the original work of Scott~\cite{Sc06}, enhanced by the combinatorial fact, now proved by Oh-Postnikov-Speyer~\cite[Thm 1.6]{OPS}, that every maximal non-crossing set $\maxNC$ (Def~\ref{def:non-crossing}) corresponds (one-to-one) to a certain type of Postnikov alternating strand diagram, or a reduced plabic graph $G_\maxNC$ or, dually, a quiver $Q_\maxNC$ and thus an exchange matrix $\mat{B}_\maxNC$.
+The set $\maxNC$ canonically labels the faces of $G_\maxNC$, and hence the vertices of $Q_\maxNC$ and the rows and columns of $\mat{B}_\maxNC$ (see \cite[\S5]{Sc06} or \cite{BKM}, \cite{OPS} for details).

-Then $X_\maxNC=\{X_I:I\in \maxNC\}$, together with the exchange matrix $B_\maxNC$, is an initial seed for a cluster algebra $C(X_\maxNC,B_\maxNC)$, which can be graded by giving all the $X_I$ degree 1, since the quiver $Q_\maxNC$ is balanced, in the sense of \cite[Lemma~2.1]{JKS}.
+Then $X_\maxNC=\{X_I:I\in \maxNC\}$, together with the exchange matrix $\mat{B}_\maxNC$, is an initial seed for a cluster algebra $C(X_\maxNC,\mat{B}_\maxNC)$, which can be graded by giving all the $X_I$ degree 1, since the quiver $Q_\maxNC$ is balanced, in the sense of \cite[Lemma~2.1]{JKS}.